 In terms of product quality, 70% of respondents preferred to perceive their own business as having an advantage over competitors.
 For corporate image and brand name, they also perceived their own advantage (56% and 51% respectively) as compared to that of their competitor (13% and 17% respectively).
 Some aspects of management efficiency were also perceived positively.
-55% of family businesses that completed the questionnaire said that their asset management was more efficient than their competitors', while 52% said that their cost management was more efficient than their competitors.
+55% of family businesses that completed the questionnaire said that their asset management was more efficient than their competitors'.
 In contrast, 9% said they preferred to be in a better position than their competitors.
 In terms of their ability to respond quickly to market changes (58.3) and to identify market opportunities quickly (58.2%), they also perceived themselves as having more of an advantage over competitors, with only 11.4 and 10.2% respectively perceiving themselves as having more of an advantage over competitors.